BenthicSubstrateMapping/PyHum/README.md

     draft = 0.3 # draft in metres
     flip_lr = 1 # flip port and starboard
     model = 998 # humminbird model
-    cog = 1 # GPS course-over-ground used for heading
     calc_bearing = 0 #no
     filt_bearing = 0 #no
     chunk = 'd100' # distance, 100m